-With the launch of our new Zebra Collection, which celebrates the Grévy's zebra, we’ve put together 10 facts you might not have known about these striped animals, whether that’s "are they related to the horse?" or “what’s a herd of zebras called?”.
-Well, put your feet up and get ready to learn some incredible facts about zebras.
+Our lovely Zebra collection with ZSL celebrates the Grévy's zebra, and we’ve put together 10 facts you might not have known about these striped animals, whether that’s "are they related to the horse?" or “what’s a herd of zebras called?”.
+Put your feet up and get ready to learn some incredible facts about zebras.

 1. They are classified as Endangered